jelleh/iracing-matrix/README.md

 ## Overview

-The goal is to build a plug and race, easy to setup, low latency gear and RPM indicator for iRacing.
+The goal is to build a plug-and-race, easy to setup, low latency gear and RPM indicator for iRacing.

 It will display your current speed and RPM on the 7 segment display
 On the left led strip you will see the braking percentage,